 The type of bread you can use for this sandwich can range from focaccia to ciabatta but I choose to go with fresh sourdough for this recipe.
 Buttery toasted sourdough is a personal favorite and teaming that with fresh provolone cheese (and more provolone cheese) had me sold before I even got started.

 I added sliced and well seasoned chicken breast with all of that good cheese along with some flavorful crushed tomatoes.
 The basil pesto really helped harmonize all of the flavors and once you take this baby off of the panini grill the aroma will hit you immediately.
-If you want to take a quick field trip to small Italian sandwich shop put this Italian Grilled Chicken Panini Sandwich on your dinner table and thoroughly enjoy.
+If you want to take a quick field trip to a small Italian sandwich shop put this Italian Grilled Chicken Panini Sandwich on your dinner table and thoroughly enjoy.

 - 4 Slices Sourdough Bread